 NRG formed NRG Yield, Inc. (NRG Yield) to own and operate a portfolio of contracted generation assets and thermal infrastructure assets that have historically been owned and/or operated by NRG and its subsidiaries.
-On July 22, 2013, NRG Yield, Inc. completed its initial public offering of 22,511,250 shares of Class A common stock (IPO).
-We retained 42,738,750 shares of Class B common stock of NRG Yield, Inc. and a 65.5% interest in NRG Yield LLC (Yield LLC).
+On July 22, 2013, NRG Yield completed its initial public offering of 22,511,250 shares of Class A common stock (IPO).
+We retained 42,738,750 shares of Class B common stock of NRG Yield and a 65.5% interest in NRG Yield LLC (Yield LLC).
+On July 29, 2014, NRG Yield issued 12,075,000 shares of Class A common stock and used the offering proceeds to acquire additional interests in Yield LLC, thus reducing our interest in Yield LLC to a 55.3% interest.

 In connection with the IPO, we entered into a Management Services Agreement, dated as of July 22, 2013 (Management Services Agreement), with NRG Yield pursuant to which we have agreed to provide or arrange for other service providers to provide management and administration services to NRG Yield.
 As part of the services provided, certain executive officers of NRG also serve as executive officers of NRG Yield.
 These executive officers are not required to dedicate a specific amount of time to fulfilling NRG's obligations to NRG Yield under the Management Services Agreement and are not separately compensated for their services to NRG Yield.
-Pursuant to the Management Services Agreement, NRG Yield pays a base management fee of approximately \$1 million per quarter.
+Pursuant to the Management Services Agreement, NRG Yield paid a base management fee of approximately \$1.5 million per quarter in 2014.
 The base management fee is adjusted for inflation annually at an inflation factor based on year-over-year CPI.
 The base management fee will also be increased in connection with NRG Yield's completion of future acquisitions by an amount equal to 0.05% of the enterprise value of the acquired assets as of the acquisition closing date.
-NRG Yield also reimburses us for any out-of-pocket fees, costs and expenses incurred in the provision of the management and administration services.
-For the year ended December 31, 2013, NRG received a total of approximately \$3.0 million in compensation under the Management Services Agreement.
-The base management fee increased by approximately \$37,000 per quarter in 2014 as a result of the annual CPI adjustment and the acquisition of Energy Systems Company in December 2013.
+NRG Yield December 31, 2014, NRG received a total of approximately \$8 million in compensation under the Management Services Agreement.
+The base management fee is expected to increase by approximately \$164,000 per quarter in 2015 as a result of the annual CPI adjustment and NRG Yield's acquisition of certain assets from us.